-- 1. First ensure all AC power (i.e., shorepower or generator) is removed from the inverter's input. - 2.
+- 1. First, ensure all AC power (i.e., shorepower or generator) is removed from the inverter's input. - 2.
 Press and hold the Power ON/OFF pushbutton (see Figure 4-1) for approximately ten (10) seconds until the Charging/Inverting Status LED comes on and flashes rapidly. - 3.
 Once the rapid flashing has begun, release the Power ON/OFF pushbutton.
-The Status LED will go off after the button is released. - 4.
-After the inverter reset is completed, press the Power ON/OFF pushbutton to turn on the inverter.
+The Status LED will go off after the button is released.

+4. After the inverter reset is completed, press the Power ON/OFF button to turn the inverter ON.